 Normalized (canonical) email

 There are some email providers that accept several variants of the same email address.
-That’s the reason why, before validating, we transform it into a canonical version.
+That’s the reason why, before verifying, we transform it into a canonical version.
 The idea is that email providers accept several variants of the same email address.
-The domain of the email is insensitive, which means that test@Example.com is the same as email@example.com.
+The domain of the email is insensitive, which means that test@Example.com is the same as firstname.lastname@example.org.
 The canonical version of email addresses is also used when generating the unique results file.

 The report provides a Domain country label for domains that we have identified to have a certain country origin.
 The country label will help you segment your contacts by country or region.